google/deepvariant/docs/deepvariant-complete-g400-case-study.md

-# DeepVariant MGISEQ G400 case study
+# DeepVariant Complete Genomics G400 case study

-In this case study, we describe applying DeepVariant to a MGISEQ G400 sample.
+In this case study, we describe applying DeepVariant to a Complete Genomics G400 sample.
 Then we assess the quality of the DeepVariant variant calls with `hap.py`.

 To make it faster to run over this case study, we run only on chromosome 20.